PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA (behind Ivy's Porch)

 Sweet Million F1 | Red | Round, cherry | 65 | Disease resistant (FNT), wonderful flavor and yield.
 Hybrid.
 "C" |

 Tomatillo | Green | Round, small | 70 | Tomato relative.
-Great for salsa verde.
+Great in salsa verde.
 Need 2 plants to pollinate.
 "C" |

-White Oxheart | Pale yellow | Oxheart, medium | 75 | Rare variety!
+White Oxheart | Pale yellow | Oxheart, M | 75 | Rare variety!
 Creamy fruit have excellent flavor with low acid.
 "C" |

 Yellow Pear | Yellow | Pear, cherry | 70 | Customer favorite.
 Prolific and cute.
 Great in salads.
 "C" |